nrwl/nx/docs/shared/node-tutorial/2-project-graph.md

 ### `products-api`

 Update the generated `main.ts` file of this project to also import the `createProductsDataClient()` function.

-Then use the data client and the express api to create an express app with 2 GET request handlers:
+Use the data client and Express to create an Express app with 2 GET request handlers:

 ```javascript {% fileName="apps/products-api/src/main.ts" %}
 /**